isabella232/advertising-cloud.en/help/user-guide/optimization/power-optimization.md

 ## Optimize on Metrics You Care About {#optimize-on-metrics-you-care-about}

-&nbsp;
-TubeMogul automatically adjusts spend to sites&nbsp;that deliver the metrics you care about most, ensuring your dollars are spent efficiently to achieve your goals.
+TubeMogul automatically adjusts spend to sites that deliver the metrics you care about most, ensuring your dollars are spent efficiently to achieve your goals.
 Once a campaign starts, TubeMogul's optimization technology kicks in, powered by over four years of video analytics insight.
 Utilizing real-time metrics like second-by-second engagement, social network sharing and completions, TubeMogul automatically shifts spending to audiences where the ad is generating the greatest impact.
 Within our platform we offer two types of optimization:

 * [Optimization Goals (Auto Optimization)](optimization-goals.md)